 How to Make Microwave Caramels

-You seriously won’t believe how easy these caramels are to make!
+You seriously won’t believe how easy these soft caramel candies are to make!
 It’s done in one bowl in your microwave.

-- Place in the microwave and cook for six minutes, stirring half way in between.
+- Place in the microwave and cook for six minutes, stirring caramel mixture halfway in between.

 Helpful Tips

 - Test the caramel by dipping a spoon in the caramel and then dipping in cold ice water.
-If it comes out the caramel texture (a soft ball), it’s ready.
+If it comes out the caramel texture (soft ball stage), it’s ready.
 Then pour it in your dish and allow to set.
 If it’s too soft, microwave another 30 seconds.

 - I love using a plastic knife to cut the caramels.
 I’ve tried fancy knives and for some reason the plastic knives work better.

-- Once the caramels are cut make sure to wrap them in your wax paper squares and then place in an airtight container to prevent them from drying out.
+- Once the caramels are cut make sure to wrap them in your wax paper squares and then place in an airtight container to prevent the homemade candy from drying out.

-- If you’re adding nuts, make sure to add right away before the caramel starts to harden.
+- If you’re adding nuts, make sure to add right away before batch of caramel starts to harden.

-- Dip in chocolate or drizzle over top with a little sea salt for a more gourmet caramel.
+- Dip the microwave caramels in chocolate similar to my homemade toffee or drizzle melted chocolate over top with a little sea salt or nuts for a more gourmet caramel.

 How to Store Microwave Caramels